-Biosystems & Agricultural Engineering Department Michigan State University
+Agricultural Engineering Department Michigan State University

-Master Exam Study Guide and Sample Questions1 Based on the 2014 NEC, Part 8 of PA 230, PA 217, and the MRC
+Master Exam Study Guide and Sample Questions Based on the 2023 NEC, Michigan Electrical Code, Part 8 Rules, and the MRC

 The Master electrician examination will ask questions from the following areas.
-You will need a basic understanding of electrical fundamentals as well as how to look up information from the current edition of the National Electrical Code.
-You will also need to obtain a copy of the Part 8 rules to the Construction Code Act of Michigan (Act 230 of 1972 as amended), and a copy of the Electrical Administrative Act which governs licensing, permits, and workers conduct on the job (Public Act 217 of 1956 as amended).
-You should obtain a copy of a permit application, and be familiar with the process of submitting a permit application.
-You can obtain copies of these documents from the Office of the Electrical Division of the Bureau of Construction Codes, Michigan Department of Licensing and Regulatory Affairs or at the web site www.michigan.gov/lara.
+You will need a basic understanding of electrical fundamentals as well as how to look up information form the current edition of the National Electrical Code.
+You will also need to obtain a copy of the Part 8 rules to the Construction Code Act of Michigan (Act 230 of 1972 as amended), and a copy of the Skilled Trades Regulation Act which governs licensing, permits, and workers conduct on the job (Public Act 407 of 2016 as amended).
+Also be familiar with the current edition of the Michigan Residential Code (MRC) and where this copy applies.
+You can obtain copies of these documents from the Office of the Electrical Division of the Bureau of Construction Codes and Fire Safety, Michigan Department of Licensing and Regulatory Affairs or on the web site www.michigan.gov/lara.